kontang5/Data-Structure-in-C/docs/singlylinkedlist.md

 # Singly Linked List

-This API provides a simple implementation of a singly linked list.
+This API provides implementation of a singly linked list.

 ## Data Structure